BLTC-520/BLTC-520/README.md

 # Hi there! 👋

 A recent CompSci Grad, passionate about Web3 technologies, smart contracts, and bridging blockchain with modern frontend frameworks.
 Currently, I’m diving deep into **GMXv2** and exploring the mechanics of **perpetual DEXs** — swaps, limit orders, and everything in between. 🚀

+# "Currently Working" Section (update weekly)

+- I'm currently participate in **ETHOnline 2025** hosted by ETHGlobal with a project called **LangDAO**.
+- Third week of **Season 8 - School of Solana** hosted by Ackee Blockchain Security.

 ---